 How effective is salicylic acid in treating dandruff caused by seborrheic dermatitis?

 For a long time, seborrheic dermatitis was seen as a condition caused by excessive growth of skin cells (‘hyperproliferation), explaining the characteristic symptoms: flaky skin, itchiness, and greasy skin.
 This rationalized the use of salicylic acid in shampoos.
 It’s now better understood that Malassezia yeasts play a role in the underlying condition, and so antifungal treatments are more useful first-line options (e.g. ketoconazole, selenium sulfide) [6].
+With their potency/suitability for severity of symptoms based on this graph [12]

 How effective is salicylic acid at treating scalp psoriasis?